chaliyan92/llm_engineering/notes/important_notes.md

 - Zero shot prompting - You don't give an example, LLM figure all the things on its own

-Own idea to collate all the latest tech news by LLM refering to best tech sites infoq, twitter, dev.io etc ...
+Own idea to collate all the latest tech news by LLM referring to best tech sites infoq, twitter, dev.io etc ...

+## Week 2 - Day 3

+- System Prompt - Establish ground rules like "If you don't know the answer, just say so".
+Provide critical background context
+- Context - More relevant background information pertaining to the topic
+- Multi Shot Prompting - Providing examples for the context